-GULP TUTORIAL PART 5 – Sequence and Parallel task processing
+GULP TUTORIAL PART 4 – Sequence and Parallel task processing

-The ability to execute Gulp task in sequence and parallel is still a moving target.
-By default Gulp leans toward executing all task in parallel because that is the more performant approach.
+The ability to execute Gulp tasks in sequence and parallel is still a moving target.
+By default, Gulp leans toward executing all tasks in parallel because that is the more performant approach.

 The option I chose was “run-sequence”.
 I chose this after battling with the other options.
 The Gulp 4 release should resolve many of the issues I struggled with.

-We have not yet created tasks but in preparation install this plug-in.
+We have not yet created tasks but in preparation, install this plug-in.

 From the command-line install